ansys/pygranta/doc/source/getting_started.rst

 on the :doc:`package_versions` page.
 This page also includes a list of all PyGranta packages associated with each ``pygranta`` metapackage version.

-See `Versioning system`_ for more details on PyGranta pacakge version numbers.
+See `Versioning system`_ for more details on PyGranta package version numbers.

 User mode installation